paragonie/halite/doc/Classes/Asymmetric/Crypto.md

 3. Split the shared secret using salted HKDF.
 4. Generate a random nonce.
 5. Encrypt your plaintext (`$source`) with the derived encryption key (step 3).
-6. MAC the ciphertext (step 5), along with the currnet library version, the HKDF salt, and the nonce, with the derived authentication key (step 3).
+6. MAC the ciphertext (step 5), along with the current library version, the HKDF salt, and the nonce, with the derived authentication key (step 3).
 7. Return the output of step 6 either as raw binary or as a hex-encoded string.